RDP-1/lsip/README.md

 # lsip
-Simple script to list internal and external IP addresses of device.
+A very simple bash script to list internal and external IP addresses of device.

 `chmod +x` and `mv` the script into /usr/bin for ease of use.